 Lynnette is responsible for the logistics, administration, finance and transportation side of ELF Astronomy.
 Edward just waves his arms and talks a lot at events and on tours.

 Edward is a registered Tour Guide (WC0752) and Nature Guide (Level One) and also has an Astrotourism diploma from the Cape Peninsula University of Technology .
 He is a member of the CTGA (Cape Tourist Guide Association) and lectured at the Tourist Guide Institute on the Geography, Geology and Geomorphology of the Western Cape.
-He is also a member of the Cape Center of the Astronomical Society of Southern Africa.
+He is also a member of ASSA, the Astronomical Society of Southern Africa.

 Edward retired from lecturing in Biochemistry at the University of Stellenbosch after 20 years.
 Prior to that he worked for 14 years as a wine chemist at Stellenbosch Farmers’ Wineries (now part of Distell) and prior to that he spent three years working as a laboratory technician for AE&CI (African Explosives & Chemical Industries) in Somerset West.